rachitrajm/DC-Project/README.md

 2. Quantization

 3. Line coding

+### The second step of QUANTIZATION has been implemented here.

 Here, levels has been fixed to 16 i.e. n=16; max and min amplitudes as V(min)=-40 and V(max)=40.
 This means the sample values lie in -40 to 40.